Earlier this year, extensions landed in Zed, adding the ability to add more languages, themes, snippets, and slash commands to Zed.

 resource, and a language-server-command

-function. language-server-comand
+function. language-server-command

 — sounds familiar, right?
 That's because